jackmerrill/maatt.fr/content/blog/apple-march-22.md

 ## Minor things
 - The iPhone got a cool new green colour way dubbed "Alpine Green."
 I dig it; available March 18th.
 - Apple Arcade is getting some new games.
-The racing game they showcased () actually doesn't look half bad.
+The racing game they showcased (Gear.Club Stradale) actually doesn't look half bad.
 I'll still stick to Assetto Corssa though.

 **P.S.** While watching, I did a live playlist of the music that played.
 Hilariously enough, Spotify actually went down mid-playlist creation.

+*This post was edited once to add the name of the Apple Arcade game.
+I had forgotten the name.*